santhoshpkumar/Behaviour-Cloning-Autonomous-DrivingInSimulator/writeup_template.md

 To augment the data sat, I also flipped each of the images and angles thinking that this would add more training images.
 I have set the measurment correction to +/- 0.30 so that it manevour off to the center of the road if the image matches that of the left or the right image.

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set.
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
 I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 10.
+However I noticed that the model at the final epoc has much higher validatoin loss as compared to the model before it, so added steps to save the model at each epoch and pick the one that had lowest validation loss in last coupel of epochs.